Click here to view a short, 7-minute video about our program on YouTube.

 Integrative care is also known by other names, including complementary medicine, alternative medicine, complementary healing and adjunctive care.

-Our staff at the Tebo Pavilion Cancer Center consists of experienced, oncology-trained, certified and licensed practitioners, trained in safe, evidence-based complementary care practices but also having thorough knowledge of conventional cancer treatment.
+Our staff consists of experienced, oncology-trained, certified and licensed practitioners, trained in safe, evidence-based complementary care practices but also having thorough knowledge of conventional cancer treatment.
 Our team works in collaboration with Rocky Mountain Cancer Centers practitioners and other members of the healthcare team toward the goal of obtaining the best outcome for each individual.

 Click here for more information about lymphedema risk, symptoms and precautions from the National Lymphedema Network.